Optimizing the Use of Behavioral Locking for High-Level Synthesis: Proposed Exploration Meta-Framework

-The size of the design space corresponds to the number of different combinations of obfuscation techniques that can be applied by the designer.
-Given a logic locking solution described by a vector of $N$ obfuscation points ($N^C + N^O + N^B$), the number of different solutions composing the design space is:
+The size of the design space corresponds to the combinations of locking techniques that the designer can apply.
+Given a locking solution described by a vector of $N$ \textit{candidate locking points} ($N^C + N^O + N^B$), the number of different solutions is:

-where $O_i$ represents the number of alternatives for the obfuscation point $i$ to which we add the possibility of no obfuscation, which corresponds to the initial design.
+where $O_i$ is the number of alternatives for the locking point $i$ plus the possibility of not locking the point.
+The size of the design space is thus proportional to the functional complexity of the region to be protected.
+The designers can apply more design-specific knowledge to restrict the analysis to specific code portions (i.e., critical sub-functions) or prune the total number of candidate points to speed-up the computation.
+The rest of the flow will operate only on the candidate points resulting from this analysis step.